POLAND SECURITY CONGRESS

 A graduate of the Warsaw University of Technology, he holds an MBA from the Warsaw University of Technology Business School, jointly with London Business School, HEC Paris and NHH Norwegian School of Economics.

-PROGRAMME COUNCIL MEMBERS OF THE CONGRESS SECURITY OF POLAND
+PROGRAMME COUNCIL MEMBERS OF THE POLAND SECURITYCONGRESS

 Michał Szczerba